Saskatchewan Highway 11: Later history

-The improved highway was also rerouted in some places, including the section between Bladworth and Dundurn which was completely rebuilt, and bypasses were built around some towns and villages through which it had formerly passed.
+The improved highway was also re-routed in some places, including the section between Bladworth and Dundurn which was completely rebuilt and bypassed.
+Bypasses were also built around some other towns and villages through which it had formerly passed.
 Although the highway's route had not entirely reached its present contours, it was made straighter; the distance traversed between Saskatoon and Regina was reduced by 27 miles.
 It more closely followed the CNR tracks and contained fewer right angle corners than it had in 1926.
 The highway between Saskatoon and Prince Albert received less attention during this period; a 1956 highway map shows that it was still almost entirely gravel.

-Following the completion of the Trans Canada Highway, federal funds became available for provincial highway projects.
+Following the completion of the Trans-Canada Highway through Saskatchewan, federal funds became available for provincial highway projects.
 Highway 11 was considered an important transportation route from a national perspective, and therefore received funding under the National Highways Project.
 The highway between Saskatoon and Rosthern was partially paved and the remainder was oiled to create a dust-free all-weather surface, and in 1964, the last remaining gravel section of the highway, between Rosthern and its junction with Highway 2, was oiled.
 In the latter half of the 1960s, many sections of the highway between Regina and Saskatoon were reconstructed and given wide shoulders; previously some segments had no shoulders.
 During the same period, the Saskatoon to Prince Albert portion was rebuilt to "Trans-Canada standards" and extensively re-routed to follow the same course as the CNR tracks which shortened the travel distance between the two cities by 13 miles.
 A new route was constructed to connect Saskatoon and Rosthern via Warman and Hague.
 Once this phase of construction was complete, the Rosthern to Prince Albert segment was upgraded and fully paved, and the segment between MacDowall and Prince Albert was re-routed along a straighter course.